-Advisors provide a broad range of services to student-athletes (S-A):
+Advisors provide a broad range of services for student-athletes (S-A):

 The Learning Specialist works with individual student-athletes to foster academic success.
-Academic needs and concerns are assessed, learning strategies and plans are developed and implemented, referrals to on-campus and off-campus services are offered, tutoring arrangements are coordinated, counseling is provided, and other supportive services are made available to or for student-athletes.
+Academic needs and concerns are assessed, learning strategies and plans are developed and implemented, referrals to on-campus and off-campus services are offered, tutoring sessions are coordinated, counseling is provided, and other supportive services are made available to or for student-athletes.

 Study table, also known as study hall, is an organized and supervised study environment available for student-athletes based on coaches' request and academic performance.
-The Enberg Academic Center is open to every student-athlete to meet their studying needs and required hours on Sunday from 4:00 p.m.-10:00 p.m., Monday and Wednesday from 8:00 a.m.-10:00 p.m. and on Tuesday and Thursday from 8:00 a.m.-7:00 p.m.
-Study hall will move to the football meeting rooms on Monday and Wednesday night from 7:00 p.m.-10:00 p.m.
+The Enberg Academic Center is open to every student-athlete to meet their studying needs and required hours on Sunday from 4-10 p.m., Monday and Wednesday from 8 a.m.-10 p.m. and on Tuesday and Thursday from 8 a.m.-7 p.m.
 The study hall space is open for students use on Friday but no study table hours will be logged.
-The study hall room, tutorial services, and the computer lab all can be accessed during accessed between 7:00 and 10:00 Monday through Thursday or noon to 4:00 on Fridays but time invested will not count toward study table requirements.
-Student-athletes may earn tutoring time during all hours the Center is open.
+Student-athletes may earn time for tutoring during all hours the Center is open, except on Fridays.

 Students who are potentially at-risk or at the request of their coach are required to meet weekly with their academic advisor, learning specialist or an academic mentor.
 Mentors are often former student-athletes and/or graduate students.
 The following are discussed in weekly meetings: